bevyengine/bevy-website/content/learn/book/assets/lifetimes.md

 ## Waiting for Asset Loading

 Loading assets is not instantaneous, and it's also not blocking.
-That means in our `load_enemy_assets_in_startup` system, although we called [`AssetServer::load`], the asset may not have been loaded yet.
+This means that systems will not pause and wait for the assets to load.
+In our `load_enemy_assets_in_startup` system, we called [`AssetServer::load`] and stored the asset handle in a resource, but the asset will not be loaded yet.
 So despite the term "preloading", the first few frames of our game may still have missing assets - which is not ideal!

 To address this, we need to wait for our assets to load **before** starting our game.
-In essence, we need a loading screen!
+In essence, we need a loading screen - or at least a way to know when our assets are loaded.

+{% callout(type="info") %}

 There are all sorts of ways to implement a loading screen (even some that may be controversial to call loading screens, like the infamous "crawl through a narrow gap" animation).
-We will be ignoring all that and focusing on how to actually tell when the assets have been loaded.
+These are generally game specific, so we will be ignoring all that and focusing on how to actually tell when the assets have been loaded.

+{% end %}

 The fundamental tools for this are [`AssetServer::is_loaded`], [`AssetServer::is_loaded_with_dependencies`], and [`AssetServer::is_loaded_with_direct_dependencies`].
-These allow you to query the current state of loads for a handle.
-For example, in our previous example, we could implement the following:
+These allow you to query the current load state of a handle.
+In particular, [`AssetServer::is_loaded`] checks if the asset itself is loaded.
+[`AssetServer::is_loaded_with_direct_dependencies`] checks if the asset is loaded and its direct dependencies are loaded. [`AssetServer::is_loaded_with_dependencies`] checks if the asset is loaded and **all** its dependencies are loaded, including recursive ones.
+To use this in our previous example, we could implement an `is_loaded` method for our `EnemyAssets` struct:

 ```rust
 impl EnemyAssets {